neener/jekyll-learn-backup/_posts/2016-09-28-macros_in_object_oriented_ruby.markdown

 end
 ```

 The attr_accesssor, abstracts the above code into a very short and sweet line of code.
 If the above looks verbose comparatively we can also be more explicit about the method attr_accessor which is even further abstracted from the above code.
-How attr_accessor actually works is abstracted from us.
 This abstraction can be referred to as metaprogramming.

 **implicit and explicit receivers - metaprogramming (self)**